International Women’s Day 2020

 Culturally sensitive development happens when women team up and agree on their priorities.
 Training programs for the GIWL are built by women who are ready to make equality, empowerment, and community their priority, passion, and action.

 Resources and support.
 The Global Initiative Leadership Team links in-country participants and facilitators with mentors, resource specialists, and funding match-makers.
 The Team—in and outside the country—plans together; identifies resources; activates the project; and finally, takes stock to ensure that goals have been reached.

 GIWL focuses on program sustainability, requiring looking beyond short-term goals, toward a long-range vision: building capacities, strengthening women’s community, civil, business, and political participation, and advancing gender equity.

 Projects IWC has helped design/direct, co-sponsor or raise funds for include:

 - A micro-loan program in Mutundwe Village, Kampala, Uganda

-- A five-module leadership school for Unitarian women and grants to local empowerment projects in Transylvania
+- A six-module leadership school for Unitarian women and grants to local empowerment projects in Transylvania

 - A six-module leadership development program in the Khasi and Jaintia Hills, India